Features · What you get

 Fatigue

 Acute load.
-Spikes after hard days, decays in 5–7.
+Spikes after hard days, fades over 5–7 days.

 Form